zardoru/iBMSC/README.md

 * Fixed the total note count on the toolbar
 * Added advanced statistics (Ctrl+Shift+T)
 * Added custom color for a specified range of notes.
 XML must be typed out manually for now.
+* Removed restriction for drag and dropping files.
+Mainly for opening bms template files, not tested thoroughly.